Skytrans Australia: History

-Since the acquisition, Gytis Gumuliauskas, has become Managing Director at Skytrans.
+Since the acquisition, Gytis Gumuliauskas, has become managing director at Skytrans.
 Gytis has extensive experience within the aviation industry, covering various positions across both airlines and aviation services companies.
-Since 2006, he has held managerial positions including Lead Auditor ISAGO, IATA DAQCP, Nominated Post Holder Ground Operations, COO, CEO and Accountable Manager).
+Since 2006, he has held managerial positions including Lead Auditor ISAGO, IATA DAQCP, Nominated Post Holder Ground Operations, COO, CEO and Accountable Manager.
 Gytis' academic background is in aviation mechanics and now he specialises in developing and executing business strategies and transformational change.

 In April 2024, Avia Solutions announced their plans for Skytrans to operate a fleet of up to 20 aircraft from the Airbus A320 family for wet leasing operations, with the total number of A320 aircraft dependent on customer demand.
 Gytis, said that "Passenger operations will be our main area of focus, with cargo being an area we're willing to explore... [by] expanding the fleet with A319 aircraft for passenger and with A321F for cargo transportation."

 On 28 October 2024, QantasLink and Skytrans announced a partnership for the continued operation of Lord Howe Island flights.
 This would see QantasLink's three De Haviland Canada Dash 8-200 acquired by Skytrans for them to carry out these operations.
 These flights will be code-shared by Qantas, with the flights to operate out of Qantas Terminal 3 at Sydney Airport.
 Skytrans will fully takeover the service on the 26 February 2026 with the license to operate the route until March 2030.

-Skytrans was officially rebranded as SmartLynx Australia on 24 June 2025 to align with other Avia Solutions Group sister companies.
+On 9 May 2025, Skytrans ended its service to 11 Torris Strait Islands and retired all Cessna 208B Caravans.
+An agreement was reached with Northern Territory Air Services and Hinterland Aviation to continue to provide services to these remote communities.

+Between 24 June 2025 and 10 February 2026, Skytrans was rebranded and known as SmartLynx Australia, aligning the company with sister airlines under the Avia Solutions Group.
+However, following the collapse of SmartLynx Airlines, Avia Solutions Group announced its divestment from the SmartLynx brand entirely.
+This resulted in SmartLynx Australia returning to its original Skytrans brand, featuring a new logo.